siyelo/blog/source/_posts/2011-12-12-siyelos-git-workflow.markdown

 comments: true
 categories: Git Tools
 author: Peter Garbers
----
+avatar: /images/avatars/peter.jpg
+image: /images/artwork/vim.jpg

-Here at Siyelo we have a rather robust flow that we feel works quite well.
+headline: Here at Siyelo we have a rather robust flow that we feel works quite well.
 This didn't come easily.
 It took lots of experimentation until we found out what exactly works for us.
+---
 In this post I’m going to give a brief outline of how we work:
 ### Named Branches

 We rarely work on dev/master.
 Almost every feature we work on will get it’s own branch.
 Each branch will be pushed up to github in their own namepace (to prevent cluttering).